How Do You Do? (beFour song)

 How Do You Do? is the second single taken from beFour's debut album All 4 One, it was released as a double A-side single with "All 4 One", in Germany, Austria and Switzerland.
-The song is an English Language cover of the Russian song Kanikuly by Bum.
-Cover of this song was also created by Boom and in Vietnamese by HKT.
+The song is an English language cover of the Russian song Kanikuly by Bum.
+Covers of this song were also made by Boom and in Vietnamese by HKT.

 Formats and track listings

 These are the formats and track listings of major single releases of "How Do You Do?".